RESEARCH TECHNIQUES IN ASTRONOMY - 2020/1

 The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of the basic principles of python programming and scripting, statistics and data analysis, as detailed in the learning outcomes.

-Thus, the summative assessment for this module consists of 1 piece of coursework and a final exam:
+Thus, the summative assessment for this module consists of one piece of coursework and a final exam:

 Formative assessment and feedback

-Formative assessment consists of 1 piece of coursework (Coursework 0) on python programming and scripting (deadline week 5), for which the students will receive detailed feedback.
+Detailed written feedback will be provided for submitted coursework.
 Additional feedback will be provided during lab sessions by means of verbal feedback from the academics.

 - Provide a clear perspective of how astrophysical research is conducted